mozuma/mozuma/docs/models/index.md

   [callbacks](../references/callbacks.md) to work properly.
 - If the model's state needs to be saved, the model should follow the [`ModelWithState`][mlmodule.models.ModelWithState] protocol.
-- If the model outputs labels, the model should follow the [`ModelWithLabels`][mlmodule.models.ModelWithLabels] protocol.
+- If the model predicts labels, it should follow the [`ModelWithLabels`][mlmodule.models.ModelWithLabels] protocol.

 ## Predictions